SpyzzVVarun/DA421-A1/README.md

 We implement the `DiscoveryN` algorithm on the Adult dataset with race as the protected attributes (non-whites) to obtain the `t-labelled` dataset.
 Then we use a DecisionTree classifier for 'disc' label and analyze performance metrics such as accuracy, precision, recall, F1-score on the test set (70:30 split)

-On the original and `t-corrected` data which is obtained via the `PreventionN` algorithm, we implement Decision Tree, Naive Bayes and Logistic regression classifiers and report accuracy obtained, t = 0.10 discrimination of the classifier predictions.
+On the original and `t-corrected` data which is obtained via the `PreventionN` algorithm, we implement Decision Tree, Naive Bayes and Logistic regression classifiers and report accuracy obtained, t = 0.10 discrimination and the Classifier discrimination of the classifier predictions.

 ## Results